speakeztech/mlir-tutorial/docs/tutorials/README.md

    - Understanding MLIR dialects and lowering passes
    - Testing with lit and FileCheck
    - Writing test files with RUN: and CHECK: directives
-   - Running code with mlir-cpu-runner
+   - Running code with mlir-runner (JIT execution)
    - CMake test infrastructure

 3. **[Writing Your First Pass](03-writing-first-pass.md)**